 11. **Optional Content:** Clearly marked, low instructor effort.

-12. **Material Generation:** Provide content for simple worksheets, dialogues, instruction handouts as needed.
+12. **Material Generation:** Provide content for simple worksheets, dialogues, instruction handouts as needed, using B1-level language.

 13. **CCQs:** Generate relevant CCQs after each set of activity instructions.